scalable-arch/rtl-actions/README.md

 This repository can be used as a submodule of a HW IP repository.

-For more details of github submodule, refer to [Git - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+For more details of git submodule, refer to [Git - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 # HW IP repository